‘I don’t see race’ seems to be a compliment of some sort these days.

 We all remember the photograph that emerged during the midst of the Syrian refugee crisis, of the baby boy washed up ashore, alone on the seafront.

-But do we remember his name?
+But how many remember his name?
 His story?
 His life pre-disaster?
 His mothers name?
-There was no context.
+There wasn’t enough context.

-Both stories are tragic.
+All three stories are tragic.
 But why do certain stories get more media coverage and attention?
+More context.
+More emphatic language.
 And more importantly, why do we accept it?
-Why aren’t we pressuring the media?
+Why aren’t we pressuring. the. media?

 It’s time to put pressure on news organisations.
 Make a fuss.
 Black lives matter.
 Brown lives matter.
 Just as much as everyone else’s.